HR STRATEGY

 A comprehensive people strategy involves a plan to attract, engage, train, and retain talent.
 Let’s consider each individually.

-Ideally, companies will be able to hire exceptional staff who come in the door with all of the skills and experience needed to help the company thrive.
-In reality, and particularly in a tight labor market and with ongoing technological advancements, employers often have to help close the gap between the skills employees have when they join the organization and the skills they need to succeed now and into the future.
-Therefore, training is an essential element of any people strategy.
+Ideally, companies would be able to hire exceptional staff who come in the door with all of the skills and experience needed to help the company thrive.
+However, in reality—especially in a tight labor market and with rapid technological change—this is rarely the case.
+Employers must actively bridge skill gaps by providing training that equips employees with the capabilities they need now and in the future.

 Benefits of people strategy